Poojalakshmi1210/Flutter_DiceRoller/README.md

-# Flutter_Project
+# Machine Learning Project
-## Dice_Roller
+## Disease Prediction
-             This is a dice_roller application created using flutter.It is a practice project that have helped me to understand the basic concepts in flutter and dart.
+             This is a machine learning project that predicts the disease of the user according to their symptoms